-- 1. An epidemic of prescription opioid abuse is devastating the United States.
-Indian Country has been particularly hard hit, causing Plaintiff Oglala Lakota Sioux Tribe (the "Tribe") to suffer substantial loss of resources, economic damages, and damages to the health and welfare of its members. - 2.
-The Tribe brings this action in its own proprietary capacity and under its parens patriae authority in the public interest to protect the health, safety, and welfare of all members of the Tribe. - 3.
+- An epidemic of prescription opioid abuse is devastating the United States.
+Indian Country has been particularly hard hit, causing Plaintiff, the Nisqually Indian Tribe (the "Nisqually Tribe or the "Tribe"), to suffer substantial loss of resources, economic damages, and damages to the health and welfare of its members. - 2.
+The Tribe brings this action in its own proprietary capacity and as parens patriae in the public interest to protect the health, safety, and welfare of all members of the Tribe. - 3.
 Opioid analgesics are widely diverted and improperly used, and the widespread abuse of opioids has resulted in a national epidemic of opioid overdose deaths and addictions.1 The opioid epidemic is "directly related to the increasingly widespread misuse of powerful opioid pain medications."2 - 4.
 This epidemic has been building for years.
 The conditions for its creation and acceleration were intentionally brought about by Defendants, who made billions of dollars off the epidemic. - 5.
 The effects of the opioid crisis have been exacerbated by Defendants' efforts to conceal or minimize the risks of-and to circumvent or ignore safeguards against-opioid abuse. - 6.
-The Tribe has seen child welfare and foster care costs associated with opioid-addicted parents skyrocket, their health services have been overwhelmed, education and addiction therapy costs have substantially increased, and almost every tribal member has been affected.
+The Tribe has seen child welfare and protections care costs associated with opioid-addicted parents skyrocket, its health services have been overwhelmed, education and addiction therapy costs have substantially increased, and almost every Tribal member has been affected.
+The costs associated with the Tribe's health insurance have increased as a result of having to pay for the costs associated with opioid addiction.
+The Tribe's substance abuse